Nanobots (album): Promotion

 Before the release of the full album, two tracks from the album were released digitally.
 "Call You Mom" and "You're on Fire" were made available through Rolling Stone and Stereogum, respectively, in the winter preceding the album's release.
 A full week before the album's official release date, the entire album was also uploaded to TMBG's SoundCloud.
 Further emphasizing the availability of free music via the Internet, the band also released a mobile app for iOS and Android devices.
 The app, which is updated daily, allows the user to stream five They Might Be Giants tracks at a time.

 They Might Be Giants played an international tour in support of Nanobots.
 The tour included shows in North America and Australia.
-The band also performed in the United Kingdom and Germany during the tour.

 Reception

 Nanobots has garnered generally positive reviews from critics.
 It has received an aggregate score of 69 (based on 8 reviews) on Metacritic.
-Both Heather Phares, writing for Allmusic, and Steven Arroyo for Consequence of Sound indicated approval of the album's selection of tracks that run under a minute long.
+Both Heather Phares, writing for AllMusic, and Steven Arroyo for Consequence indicated approval of the album's selection of tracks that run under a minute long.
 Reviewers also found Nanobots to be similar to some of the band's earlier material.
 In particular, the album was compared to Apollo 18, which featured "Fingertips", a series of 21 songs, almost all under 30 seconds long.
 Longtime music critic Robert Christgau described "Tesla" as "strong as‑-and more soulful than‑-anything in their catalogue", and also cited "Black Ops" and "Replicant" as highlights.

 The album debuted at No. 57 on the Billboard 200.
 The album also spent a few weeks on the CMJ Radio 200 chart, peaking at No. 13 in April.